 Don't start coming up with DEI initiatives and ideas until you can find the root problems.
 Survey employees and gather anonymous feedback to get their thoughts.
 They will likely share insights you and your management teams weren't aware of.

-Now, it's time to prioritise.
+Now, it's time to prioritize.
 You can't fix and improve everything at once.
 While that'd be nice, it's just not possible.
 Instead, pick your highest problem areas with the most potential for change and start there.

 Remember, DEI isn't an overnight process.
 This is a lifelong pursuit.
 Be patient and take your time.
 It's a marathon (maybe an ultra-marathon), not a sprint.